In the 2021-2027 programming period, we will allocate our budget through open calls for project proposals.

 Our projects bring together policy organisations from at least three different countries in the 27 EU member states, Norway and Switzerland.
 For four years, they learn from each other and work together on a shared policy issue.

-The lessons they learn lead to the improvement of regional policies and a more sustainable economic, social and environmental impact on the ground for the people and the place they serve.
+The lessons they learn lead to better regional policies and a more sustainable economic, social and environmental impact on the ground for the people and the places they serve.

 We support projects in five thematic EU priorities and one non-thematic issue on better governance:

 We aim to improve regional policies through capacity building in all of these topics.

 The co-financing rate